 Is it worth protecting my no-claims bonus?

-Protecting your no-claims bonus won’t necessarily stop your costs rising after a claim though.
-This is because insurers use your claims history to calculate prices - so a claim would likely show up even with your NCB protected.
+Protecting your no-claims bonus doesn't necessarily stop your costs rising after a claim though.
+This is because insurers use your claims history to calculate car insurance prices - so a claim would likely show up even with your NCB protected.

 Insurers might factor in any remaining NCB you have after a claim when they calculate future policy costs.
-But there’s no guarantee that your price for the next year will be the same or lower.
+But there’s no guarantee that your price for the next year is going to be the same or lower.

 How can I get proof of my no-claims bonus?